 Please note: This is the smallest Lima replacement motor that we supply.
-It is compatible with all of the same models as our LA1/Co-Co/10mm kit and is a marginally cheaper alternative.
-However, due to its smaller magnet, we recommend that this kit is not used in models that will see heavy use or will be expected to haul long rakes or coaches etc. We market it as a ‘light use’ option, best suited to locos that see less frequent outings.
+It is compatible with all of the same models as our LA1/Co-Co/10mm kit, however, due to its smaller magnet, we recommend that this kit is not used in models that will see heavy use or will be expected to haul long rakes or coaches etc. Marketed as a ‘lighter use’ option, it’s best suited to locos that see less frequent outings.

 Read more about our ringfield adaptor kits here: www.strathpefferjunction.com/ringfieldadaptors

 We have tested the adaptor in UK outline models marked with an asterisk below.
 Based on visual assessment, this adaptor should also work with all ringfield models listed.
 Very occasionally, light sanding may be required around the lugs to ensure clearance.

 Class 52 (Westerns)*

 Class 55 (Deltics)*

 Class 201 (Irish Diesel)

 Fowler 4F 0-6-0 (Tender Drive)

 ★ For our 10mm/Co-Co Lima adaptors, please click here.